AlexandreLaverre/Positive-Selection-Regulation/README.md

 ### Positive Selection Detection
 - **Permutation Test**: Application of the method from [Liu & Robinson-Rechavi, 2020](https://www.science.org/doi/full/10.1126/sciadv.abc9863) to detect extreme change in binding affinity.
-- **RegSel Test**: A novel maximum likelihood-based test (RegEvol) to infer evolutionary regimes of regulatory regions from predicted binding affinity shifts.
+- **RegEvol Test**: A novel maximum likelihood-based test to infer evolutionary regimes of regulatory regions from predicted binding affinity shifts.

 ### Comparative and Functional Analyses
 - **Simulations**: Sequence evolution simulations under controlled parameters to validate the performance and robustness of selection detection methods.